neophyte-programmer/neophyte-programmer/README.md

 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on anything.
 The sky is the limit
 - 🤔 I’m looking for help with writing advanced code
-- 💬 Ask me about C++ or playing piano, lol
+- 💬 Ask me about C++,HTML, CSS or playing piano, lol
-- 📫 How to reach me: 0502297337 on whatsapp
+- 📫 How to reach me: 0502297337 on WhatsApp or Telegram
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have certificates in C, C++, Information Security & Ethical Hacking and Microsoft Office Suite